-Rajko Milovanovic, age 50, has served as a director of the Company since March 2003.
-He is currently working with Rajko Associates, a company that provides consulting services on corporate strategy.
-From 2001 to 2002, Mr. Milovanovic served as the President of Communications Services, a service line of the Operations Solutions business of EDS, Inc. Prior to joining Communications Services, Mr. Milovanovic was a business manager and manager of software strategy at Texas Instruments from 1999 to 2001.
-From 1996 to 1999, Mr. Milovanovic served as a branch manager and then Chief Operating Officer of Deutsche Telekom Alliance, a strategic alliance between Texas Instruments Incorporated and Deutsche Telekom.
+Ray R. Miles, age 52, has served as a director of the Company since March 2003.
+He is currently president of Rajko Associates, a company that provides consulting services on corporate strategy.
+From 2001 to 2002, Mr. Miles served as the president of communications services at EDS, Inc. From 1999 to 2001, Mr. Miles served as business manager of software strategy at Texas Instruments Incorporated.
+From 1996 to 1999, Mr. Miles served as a branch manager and then chief operating officer of Deutsche Telekom Alliance, a strategic alliance between Texas Instruments Incorporated and Deutsche Telekom.
+Prior to that, he held management positions in international mergers and acquisitions and technology areas with British Telecom.
+His board service record includes MCC in Austin, Texas and a number of non-profit boards of directors.